Stratuscodelab/drew-coffee-shop/readme.md

 - Variables - Plenty used on pretty much every line.

-To run this script download to your PC and run withi your python environment.
+To run this script download to your PC and run within your python environment.

 This Coffee Shop script will be updated with further python examples to demonstrate ability to write and understand